Get 50% off your first two months of accountancy heaven!

 As an employee, you agree to serve the employer loyally and in good faith and not to act against the employer’s interests.
 This term exists throughout the employment, and includes:

 If an employer believes an employee has breached this term of trust and confidence and the breach is serious and substantial they can dismiss you.

-From an employers point of view – they have obligations that cover many situations in which a balance has to be struck between an employer managing his business as he sees fit, and the employee’s interest in not being unfairly or improperly treated.
+As an employer, you have obligations that cover many situations in which a balance has to be struck between an employer managing their business as they see fit, and the employee’s interest in not being unfairly or improperly treated.

 In essence, the duty covers the concept of fair dealing on the part of the employer.
-If the employer fundamentally breaches this trust and confidence, an employee may be justified in treating his or her contract as having been unlawfully breached which may enable them to resign and claim constructive dismissal.
+If the employer fundamentally breaches this trust and confidence, an employee may be justified in treating his or her contract as having been unlawfully breached, which may enable them to resign and claim constructive dismissal.

-The employer appealed and the Employment Appeal Tribunal agreed with the Tribunal – that by refusing the employee to be accompanied the Employer had breached the implied term of trust and confidence in all circumstances.
-This case is very fact specific bu the employee had had an extensive period of sickness absence and was highly anxious about attending the meeting; her GP had supported her request to be accompanied and the Tribunal found that her concerns were genuine.
+The employer appealed and the Employment Appeal Tribunal agreed with the Tribunal – that by refusing the employee to be accompanied the employer had breached the implied term of trust and confidence in all circumstances.
+This case is very fact-specific, but the employee had had an extensive period of sickness absence and was highly anxious about attending the meeting; her GP had supported her request to be accompanied and the Tribunal found that her concerns were genuine.

 So what happens if an employee or employer breaches any of the implied terms of employment?